danyalziakhan/dz-shaders/README.md

 The core technique comes from BarbatosBachiko's PHDR shader, which combines Weighted Least Squares smoothing for base layer extraction, Selective Reflectance Scaling to selectively amplify the log-luminance ratio for pixels above the scene mean, Virtual Illumination Generation across five virtual exposure points, and a weighted fusion of those samples back into a single output.
 The result is a frame that reads as having more perceived depth than the input without obvious tone mapping artifacts.

-PHDR2 adds six things on top of that foundation.
+PHDR2 adds eight things on top of that foundation.

 The first is per-zone tonal adaptation.
 The original PHDR applies no per-pixel brightening or darkening beyond the base fusion - the exposure logic only feeds the brightness level into the tone mapping calculation.
 PHDR2 exposes six Lift and Pull sliders that let you independently control how aggressively the shader brightens highlights, midtones, and shadows in dark scenes, and suppresses them in bright scenes.
 These controls function seamlessly whether dynamic eye adaptation is enabled or manual exposure is used.
 All six sliders default to 1.0, which is neutral and identical to the original PHDR output.
 Push above 1.0 to amplify the response in that zone, or pull below 1.0 to suppress it.
 The formula uses the standard 4.0 midtone coefficient so all three zones respond proportionally to the same slider travel.